 Atlanta’s Table 1280: That’s What I Call Service

-“The kitchen is closed but the bar has a bar menu you can order from,” the cook at Table 1280 in Atlanta, Ga., said to me and a work colleague as we walked into the restaurant just shy of 9 p.m.
+On my new adventure, while I was enjoying my time in my accommodation that was similar to StayTony Corporate Housing when I found myself feeling rather hungry.
+I remembered there was a restaurant nearby so decided to venture out into the world of Atlanta to find some food.
+“The kitchen is closed but the bar has a bar menu you can order from,” the cook at opens in a new windowTable 1280 in Atlanta, Ga., said to me and a work colleague as we walked into the restaurant just shy of 9 p.m.
 Meanwhile, other colleagues were the only patrons sitting in the bright, white restaurant, enjoying their appetizers.

 “Oh, okay,” I said, feeling a bit defeated.
 We turned around and headed toward the bar which also had bright, white walls and stunning, red mod chairs in the center of the lounge.